Al-Musta'in (Egypt): Life

 Al-Musta'in was the son of al-Mutawakkil I by a Turkish concubine named Bay Khatun.
 He succeeded his father as caliph on 22 January 1406.
 At that point in time, the role of the caliphs had been reduced to legitimizing the rule of the Burji Mamluk sultans through the issuance of certificates of investiture.
 Al-Musta'in accompanied Sultan Faraj on his campaign in the Levant against the rebel amirs (governors) of Aleppo and Tripoli.
 Faraj's defeat at Lajjun on 25 April 1412 resulted in anarchy.
 Al-Musta'in was captured by the rebels, who competed against each other for the sultanate.
-Unable to choose a candidate from among themselves, the quarreling Mamluks followed the advice of Faraj's infant son Fath Allah, who had suggested appointing al-Musta'in as sultan.
+Unable to choose a candidate from among themselves, the quarreling Mamluks followed the advice of the royal secretary Fath Allah, who had suggested appointing al-Musta'in as sultan.

 After formally removing Faraj from office, al-Musta'in reluctantly accepted the sultanate on 7 May 1412.
 He agreed to take on the post only after having obtained assurance from the Mamluks that he would retain his position as caliph in the event of his deposition from the sultanate.
 Faraj surrendered and was sentenced to death.
 His execution took place on 28 May.
 The Mamluk realms were divided, with Nawruz al-Hafizi receiving the Syrian provinces and al-Musta'in returning to Egypt accompanied by Shaykh al-Mahmudi and Baktamur Djillik.
 Al-Musta'in took up his residence at the Cairo Citadel on 12 July.
 He involved himself in the appointment and removal of ministers, and coins were struck in his name.
 This signalled his intention to rule as sultan and not to content himself with a figurehead role.
 Worried by such a prospect, Shaykh started to gradually isolate al-Musta'in, nearly turning him into a state prisoner.
 Baktamur Djillik's death on 15 September accelerated Shaykh's usurpation of power, which became complete when he had himself recognized as sultan on 6 November 1412, whereupon he assumed the title of al-Mu'ayyad.
 After long hesitation, al-Musta'in formally abdicated the sultanate, and was held in the Citadel.
 Having filled his role as interim sultan, he expected to remain as caliph, as had been initially agreed upon.
 However, he was deposed from the caliphate by Shaykh on 9 March 1414, and replaced by his brother al-Mu'tadid II.